harrison-caudill/pylink/README.md

                                   pylink.LinkBudget()])
 modulation = pylink.Modulation()
 ```
-The `Modulation` tributary defaults to DVB-S2X.
+The `Modulation` tributary defaults to DVB-S2X, with 80% efficiency of
+the transmit spectral efficiency.

 Point 5 should be pretty obvious as you go.
 For example,
 `spectral_efficiency_bps_per_hz` doesn't exist anymore since we